For more information about National Park Service air resources, please visit https://www.nature.nps.gov/air/.

 The citizen scientist study of mercury in dragonfly larvae project engages students, teachers, and park visitors in the collection of dragonfly larvae for mercury analysis.
 Up to 50 national parks across the U.S. will be participating in the study in 2014 and 2015.
 Study results from previous years indicate that dragonfly larvae can describe fine-scale differences in mercury risk, with levels highest in the Northeast U.S. The expanded effort will help better describe the variability of mercury in dragonfly larvae.
 The study continues to enlighten a new generation of citizen scientists about the connection of all living things and the influence humans have upon natural systems, and how environmentally-responsible decisions can protect our parks and the planet.

-A new, interactive map is available to access contaminant sampling locations in the Pacific Northwest, and links to associated fact sheets and reports.
-These studies provide data on the presence of airborne contaminants such as mercury, pesticides, and other toxics in sediment, water, fish, lichen, and other ecosystem components in the region.
+An interactive map is available to access contaminant sampling locations in the Pacific Northwest and Sierra Nevada-Southern Cascades regions.
+This map provides links to associated websites, fact sheets, journal articles, and reports.
+These studies provide data on the presence of airborne contaminants such as mercury, pesticides, and other toxics in sediment, fish, and other ecosystem components.
 This information is important for land managers and scientists to assess ecosystem health.
-It also provides insight about study gaps and can help identify areas for future research.
+It also provides insight about data gaps and can help identify areas for future research.

 Western Airborne Contaminants Assessment Project (WACAP):